-I didn’t put any thought into it, I just went to Blogger, signed up for a free blog, made up my blog name on a whim (it took me like three seconds and I really didn’t think about it – I’m lucky that it ended up being a good one), posted an introductory post, and waited.
+I didn't put any thought into it.
+I went to Blogger, signed up for a free blog, made up my blog name on a whim, and posted an introductory post.

-On the blogs that I followed, there were always like 20 comments per post.
-I thought that’s just what happened with blogs.
-So I waited.
+On the blogs that I followed, there were always dozens of comments on each post.
+I thought that's just what happened with blogs, so why would mine be any different?

-The first few weeks I had less than 8 visitors each day.
-I couldn’t figure out why I wasn’t getting any comments when I was posting some awesome-to-me material.
+For the first few weeks, I had fewer than eight visitors a day.
+I couldn't figure out why I wasn't getting any comments when I was posting some awesome-to-me material.

-I started commenting on a blog post or two, trying to find more blogs to read; I couldn’t afford books so blogs were the best thing as a substitute.
-I remember going through Katie’s (Girl with the Red Balloon) blog roll and clicking on the blogs that had interesting sounding names.
-Sometimes, I’d add them to my reader and never comment; sometimes, if I had a strong opinion I’d comment.
+I started commenting on a blog post or two, trying to find more blogs to read.
+I remember going through a couple of my favourite blogger's blog rolls and clicking on the blogs that had interesting sounding names.
+Sometimes, I'd add them to my reader and never comment.
+Sometimes, if I had a strong opinion, I'd visit and comment.

-By December of that year, I had worked my way up to reading a ton of blogs, but only commenting on a few, and I had anywhere between 1-5 comments on my posts at any given time.
-I remember posting about minimalism, and I got 12 comments on that post; I was ecstatic.
+By December of that year, I had worked my way up to reading dozens of blogs, but only commenting on a few, and I had anywhere between 1-5 comments on my posts at any given time.
+Sure, my traffic had increased considerably, but was still fairly dismal.
+I remember posting about minimalism, and I got 12 comments on that post.
+I was ecstatic.

 Some of you may remember the atrocity that was my blog.
 It was a mess.
 I used ampersands instead of the word "and", and posted 100 word posts (if you could even call them that).